CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- Lamb has been the target of 118 of his team's 619 passing attempts this season, or 19.1% of the target share.
+- Lamb has been targeted 118 times and has 77 catches, leading the Cowboys with 1,057 yards (66.1 ypg) while hauling in six touchdowns this season.

-- Lamb has seen the ball thrown his way 10 times in the red zone this season, 10.9% of his team's 92 red zone pass attempts.
+- With 10 targets in the red zone this season, Lamb has been on the receiving end of 10.9% of his team's 92 red zone pass attempts.

 - The Cowboys have run 58.4% passing plays and 41.6% rushing plays this season.
 They rank first in the NFL in scoring.